MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 359 - Chapter 15 - The Secret Of The Planet's Paralysis - Grovyle reveals the truth.md

-`💬`: "The Secret of the Planet's Paralysis"
+>The Secret of the Planet's Paralysis

 * * *